Hackinator07/thebirdiebriefing.github.io/src/data/articles/fm-championship-round-2-2025.md

 ## Gear Notes

-In the future, for moments like these you can bust out the [Drizzle Stick](https://www.drizzlestik.com/) or "Drizzy" as Marie and I call them.
+In the future, for moments like these you can bust out a [DrizzleStik](https://www.drizzlestik.com/) or "Drizzy" as Marie and I call it.